craigkelleher/history-cards/README.md

 This project is an online collecting card game created with an education purpose.
 The chosen subject of this game is the Sengoku period of Japanese history, a tumultuous periuod of political upheaval and strife.

 As a software project, this game serves as a months-long exploration of the Unity game engine.
-It required my partner and I to learn the engine from the ground up.
-This involved learning Unity’s iterative visual workflow, scene management, C# scripting, asset creation and management, project collaboration, and deploying a build.
+It required me to learn the Unity engine from the ground up.
+This involved learning Unity’s iterative visual workflow, scene management, C# scripting, asset creation and management, project collaboration, and deploying a build, of which I had no experience in prior.

 ### Overview
 * The game itself is an online browser-based game, heavily inspired by Magic: The Gathering and Hearthstone.